Baby Boxelder Bugs | What Do Baby Boxelder Bugs Look Like?

 The adult bugs lay their eggs on the leaves or inside the host trees.

-After a few days, their eggs hatch, and bright red colored nymphs come out.
-These are baby boxelder bugs.
+After a few days, their eggs hatch, and bright red colored nymphs come out which are the baby boxelder bugs.

-These baby boxelder bugs are similar to the adults.
-The only difference between the baby and adult boxelder bug is of their size.
+These baby boxelder bugs are similar to the adults; the only difference between the baby and adult boxelder bugs is their size.

 During the summer, these baby bugs turn into adults.

-When it comes to eating, they feed on the plant tissues like leaves, fresh twigs, and flowers.
-They also have the ability to extract the liquids from the host trees.
+When it comes to eating, they feed on the plant tissues like leaves, fresh twigs, and flowers; they can also extract the liquids from the host trees.